Seeing the Northern Lights in Rovaniemi: My Experience & Tips!

 Generally see the Northern lights in Rovaniemi from the end of August to the beginning of April.
 While that is the band of when you can see the aurora, my friend who lives in Rovaniemi has let me know that the best months are generally September, October, and March, as this is when there is the least likelihood of clouds impeding your view.

 In my personal experience, I had horrible luck seeing the aurora in January even with two weeks in Rovaniemi… but I had excellent luck at the end of March, despite there being more hours of daylight compared to January.
-The biggest difference was that March had much clearer skies compared to January, since it snowed at night at often.
+I also have seen the lights once in Rovaniemi in September, even though it was a short trip.

 Keep in mind that Rovaniemi is juuuust below the Arctic Circle.
 In fact, Santa Claus Village, 8 kilometers north of the city center, actually runs right through it!